 The Matrix (1999)

-See: @iamgia (and all their influences) Bella and Gigi Hadid have been running around fashion week(s) rocking those tiny seductive sunglasses - and unlike the ‘train driver hats’ this is one I’m really on board with.
-Keanu Reeves' iconic full length trench stands to influence the extensive range of long-line puffer jackets, and the film's Trinity’s muscle tank also lives on.
-Pair a turtleneck with leather-look or vinyl bottoms for an all black get-up appropriate for a high fashun funeral.
+See: @iamgia (and all their influences) Bella and Gigi Hadid have been running around fashion weeks worldwide rocking those tiny seductive sunglasses - and unlike the ‘train driver hats’ this is one I’m really on board with.
+Keanu Reeves' iconic full length trench stands to influence the extensive range of long-line puffer jackets, and the Trinity’s muscle tank also lives on in 2018.
+Pair a turtleneck with leather-look bottoms for an all black get-up appropriate for a high fashion funeral.

 The Virgin Suicides (1999)

 This Sophia Coppola classic is defined by its dreamy aesthetic, set to a suburban ‘70s golden hour.
 The Lisbon sisters meet their doomed fates as they are subject to the expectations of their religious parents.
 Often wearing delicate lace dresses and Victorian nightgowns with frills.
 For today, this ‘puritan’ look remains, but transformed into sultry baby doll dresses with corsets, like those of daisydaisy.tv, or billowing florals in Marc Jacobs campaigns.
 Meanwhile, the innocent school-girl has been doing the rounds since the American Apparel days, and lace bodysuits are standard night-out attire.
 I imagine the film’s catholic mother would be mortified…